 Private railway companies are playing an increasingly important part in Polish railway traffic; in early 2009 they already accounted for about 20% of cargo transported by rail, with an increasing tendency.
 Their stock includes both types used by PKP and those that had never served with the state railways.
 The latter group includes ex-DB classes 231 and 232, which are among the most powerful locomotives used in Poland.

 Their history began in 1968, when Soviet diesel locomotive works of Voroshilovgrad (now Lugansk in Ukraine) built two experimental machines, TЭ109-001 and TЭ109-002.
 They were intended as the starting point for a new generation of Soviet diesel locomotives with four-stroke diesel engines and AC/DC electric transmission.
 Both were fitted with 16-cylinder 3000 hp 1-5D49 diesels.
 In late 1969 their two-section variant appeared, also in two prototypes: 2TЭ109-001 with older 2D70 diesels of the same rating and 2TЭ109-002 with 1-5D49s.
-All underwent excessive trials, but were not ordered by Soviet railways; only 31 production TЭ109s were built and all went to the mining industry (designations 130П or TЭ109П were sometimes used).
+All underwent excessive trials, but were not ordered by Soviet railways; only 31 production TЭ109s were built and all went to the mining and metallurgical industry (designations 130П or TЭ109П were sometimes used).
 Orders for the single-section variant, however, came from abroad.
 By far the largest were that from Eastern Germany.
-State railways DR had decided to base their modernization on the large-scale introduction of diesel traction.
+State railways DR had decided to base modernization of their motive power on the large-scale introduction of diesel traction.
 Apart from class V200, equivalent to Soviet M62 and Polish ST44, of which 378 were bought (plus eighteen for industry), more powerful locomotives were considered necessary, mainly for heavy freight traffic.
-Between 1970 and 1973, 80 TЭ109s were delivered, classed V300 and later re-classed 130; they were considered universal machines, with maximum speed of 120 km/h, but had no car heating devices.
-Two more followed in 1973, but these were fitted with heating generators and had the maximum speed increased to 140 km/h.
-Class 131 (76 examples delivered between 1972 and 1973) was intended solely for heavy freight traffic, with lower reduction gear ratio and maximum speed of 100 km/h.
-Principal version was class 132, a universal locomotive, which basically corresponded to last two 130s, but had up-rated ED118 electric engines rather than earlier ED112As and was heavier by about six tonnes.
+Between 1970 and 1973, 80 TЭ109s were delivered, classed V300 and later re-classed 130.
+They were considered universal machines, with maximum speed of 140 km/h, but had no car heating devices and therefore hauled mainly freight trains, for which task their reduction gear ratio was too high.
+Two more (130 101 and 130 102) followed in 1973, but these were fitted with heating generators.
+Class 131 (76 examples delivered between 1972 and 1973, plus three rebuilt 130s) was intended solely for heavy freight traffic, with lower reduction gear ratio and maximum speed of 100 km/h.
+Principal version was class 132, a universal locomotive, which basically corresponded to last two 130s delivered in 1973, but had up-rated ED118 electric traction motors rather than earlier ED112As and was heavier by about six tonnes.
 This class numbered 709 examples, delivered between 1973 and 1982.
-Final variant, class 142 (TЭ115), with up-rated 4000 hp 2-5D49 diesel and ED120 electric engines, appeared in 1976, but numbered just six examples.
+Final variant, class 142 (TЭ115), with up-rated 4000 hp 2-5D49 diesel and ED120 electric engines, appeared in 1976, but numbered just six examples; due to electrification of principal lines from Baltic coast ports, further orders were not placed.
 This gives a total of 873 locomotives in the DR service.
 Initially these machines suffered from high failure rate and low reliability; these problems were, at least to some extent, eradicated in later 132s, in which many design modifications were introduced.

 Besides DR, TЭ109 was also purchased by Bulgarian state railways BDŽ.
 90 examples, delivered between 1971 and 1977, were classed 07.
 Basically they corresponded to the DR class 130.
 Two more were delivered to Czechoslovak state railways ČSD in 1971.
 Classed T679.2, they remained in service until 1976 and were generally found unsatisfactory, mainly due to high axle load.
 Both were later sold to Bulgaria and their parts were used there to assemble the 91th locomotive of this type in the BDŽ service.
 Initially numbered 07.1917, to commemorate the Russian Revolution, in 1988 it was re-numbered to a modest 07.91.
 Four 07s were fitted with car heating installations and re-classed 07.1.